radiomicsgroup/dMRIMC/README.md

 To assist in the use of our tool, we have prepared a **rich dictionary of synthetic signals that you can download and deploy immediately to fit Histo-μSim on your diffusion MRI scans**.

-This signal dictionary correspond to a very rich protocol with multiple bvalues and even more diffusion times (δ, Δ), where you will be able to find your own measurements.
+This signal dictionary corresponds to a very rich protocol with multiple b-values and even more diffusion times (δ, Δ), within which you will certainly find the protocol that you used to acquire your own data.
 The dictionary comes with a set of scripts that allow you to extract the subset of the synthetic signals that most closely matches the protocol that you have acquired.
-This will give access to the potential of Histo-μSim without the need for any new simulations or signal synthesis.
+This will give access to the full potential of Histo-μSim, without the need for any new simulations or signal synthesis.

 ## Rich protocol information